Gotze spoils Mahrez's City debut in ICC opener

 International Champions Cup: Manchester City 0-1 Borussia Dortmund

-Mahrez debuted in Chicago on Saturday (NZST) after completing a club-record £60 million ($117.1 million) transfer from Leicester City earlier this month.
+Mahrez debuted in Chicago on Saturday (AEST) after completing a club-record £60 million ($107.1 million) transfer from Leicester City earlier this month.

 The Algeria star showed glimpses of his quality for the Premier League champion and he almost scored before half-time via a set-piece but undermanned City fell to Dortmund at Soldier Field.